Carolina–Duke rivalry: February 5, 1992: #9 North Carolina 75, #1 Duke 73

 In a rough game between the Blue Devils and Tar Heels that featured blood and broken bones, Duke used an early 9–0 run to take a 16–11 lead with 12:55 to go in the first half.
 Hubert Davis' three-point play capped off a Carolina run to give the Tar Heels a 20–19 lead.
 The teams exchanged the lead 10 times before a Thomas Hill baseline jumper gave the Blue Devils a 39–38 halftime lead.
-The Tar Heels opened the second half with a 10–0 spurt, but then saw its offense disappear.
+The Tar Heels opened the second half with a 10–0 spurt, but then saw their offense disappear.
 Duke went five minutes before scoring a second-half basket but fought back with tough defense, holding Carolina without a field goal over the last 9 1/2 minutes of the game.
 Carolina hit 12 of 14 free throws during that stretch; including two by Derrick Phelps with 44.5 seconds remaining to give the Tar Heels a 75–73 lead.
 Christian Laettner had two shots to tie the game in the final 24 seconds, but missed both.
 However, the lasting image from this game had to be Carolina's Eric Montross who took a couple of rough elbows to the face and looked more like a boxer than a center as he sank two late free throws with blood streaming down his face.
 Bobby Hurley broke his foot during the game, but continued playing.
-Brian Davis led Duke with 16 points, while Davis scored 16 for Carolina.
+Brian Davis led Duke with 16 points, while Hubert Davis scored 16 for Carolina.
 In Duke's 1991–92 season, where they became the first team since UCLA in 1972 and 1973 to repeat as national champions and also were ranked #1 all year long, North Carolina was one of only two teams (the other being Wake Forest in Winston-Salem) to beat the Blue Devils.